PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 Run `prefect deploy` from within a git repository and create a new deployment, you will see a series of prompts.
 Select that you want to create a new deployment, select the flow code entrypoint, and name your deployment.
 Prefect detects that you are in a git repository and asks if you want to store your flow code in a git repository.
-If you select yes, Prefect will ask you to confirm the URL of your git repository, the branch name, and whether the repository is private.
+If you select yes, Prefect will ask you to confirm the URL of your git repository and the branch name.

 <div class="terminal">
 ```bash